 Embedded within the curriculum are links with literacy, numeracy and science.
 These are implemented through learners developing skills such as measuring, timing, glossary terms, scientific baking processes and definitions, vital for everyday tasks.
 The food preparation and nutrition department also link in with design technology and art to work on design projects.
 We believe that the cross curricular project strengthens the sense of achievement that learners experience on completion of the learning activity.

-Within the Key stage 4 curriculum we offer Level 2 NCFE food and cookery qualification (2019) and Level 1/Level 2 Eduqas hospitality and catering qualification (2021).
+Within the Key stage 4 curriculum we offer Level 1/Level 2 Eduqas Hospitality and Catering qualification (2021).
 Throughout the curriculum contextualised learning is embedded through guest speakers, visits within the food service industry, brief work placements and event organising.
-All of these approaches promote integral, transferable, employability skills required for a career in the catering and hospitality industry.
+All of these approaches promote integral, transferrable, employability skills required for a career in the catering and hospitality industry.
 We have embedded these learning approaches with the post 16 department to ensure learners are ready to progress to further study upon completion of the course.

 The clear focus and detailed curriculum approach leads to sustained levels of progress for individuals.
 Learner attainment at KS4 level is consistently high and all learners have progressed onto further study.
 We believe the fundamental skills acquired allow our learners to leave education and progress onto employment as confident, reflective and competent young adult.